Home/ Types of Cell Separation / Leukapheresis Procedure and Removing White Blood C...

 A buffy coat specifically refers to the layer of WBCs and platelets that forms between the RBCs and plasma when a whole blood sample is centrifuged.Buffy coats contain lymphocytes, monocytes, granulocytes, and platelets, with the overall leukocyte population being ten to twenty times more highly concentrated in the buffy coat than in a whole blood sample.

 The first decision a scientist must make when beginning an experiment is deciding on a starting material.
-Leukpaks and buffy coats both have the benefit of containing high concentrations of leukocytes compared to starting with whole blood.
+Leukpaks and buffy coat both have the benefit of containing high concentrations of leukocytes compared to starting with whole blood.
 When choosing between a leukopak or a buffy coat a scientist should consider how many cells are necessary for their downstream applications.
 Since leukopaks are collected via leukapheresis they contain a much higher concentration of leukocytes from a single donor compared to buffy coats.
 Maintaining one donor throughout a set of experiments can eliminate donor-to-donor variability which can be advantageous.

 Many pharmaceutics and healthcare companies produce and sell leukopaks to medical laboratories and therapeutics research facilities.
 Leukopaks can be analyzed for drug screening, cell therapy, and gene therapy, which require large numbers of white blood cells and peripheral blood stem cells to develop patient-specific therapeutics.